uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Meeting Rooms

 You may have need of a room larger than your office in which to hold a meeting.
-Bookable rooms are summarized below.
+Bookable rooms are summarized below, ranked in increasing size.

- - **AB88** - conference room
+ - **AB111** - Graduate student meeting room
-	 - accessible via key in the mailroom
+	 - accessible via your mailroom key
 	 - this room must be booked prior to use
-	 - capacity of ~20 people
+	 - capacity ~2
  - **AB101-H** - Conference room
 	 - accessible via your mailroom key
 	 - this room must be booked prior to use
 	 - capacity ~ 8
- - **AB111** - Graduate student meeting room
+ - **AB88** - Conference room
-	 - accessible via your mailroom key
+	 - accessible via key in the mailroom
 	 - this room must be booked prior to use
-	 - capacity ~2
+	 - capacity of ~20 people

  - **AB113** - Conference room
 	 - accessible via a key in the mailroom
 	 - this room must be booked prior to use